-Amphetamine is a strong stimulant that can make people feel alert and energised.
-It also usually lifts mood.
-Amphetamine has a varied history.
-It has often been given to soldiers in wars and at one point was used as a diet pill.
+Amphetamine is a strong stimulant that can make people feel alert, energised and often lifts mood.
+Amphetamine has a varied history, often given to soldiers in wartime and at one point was even used as a diet pill.
 Amphetamine is a specific molecule and should not be confused with substituted amphetamines, a family of molecules which build upon the amphetamine skeleton.
 These include crystal meth (methamphetamine) and MDMA.

 What are the different forms of amphetamine?